ehyewon/ehyewon.github.io/content/en/dong/volutteer/index.md

 ---

 <div class="text-justify">
-  Valutteer is Jeonbuk National University's representative volunteer club, carrying out a variety of community service activities both on and off campus — including campus cleanups and volunteering at animal shelters.
+  Volutteer is Jeonbuk National University's representative volunteer club, carrying out a variety of community service activities both on and off campus — including campus cleanups and volunteering at animal shelters.
 </div>